marmelab/react-admin/docs/Actions.md

 - `structuralSharing`
 - `suspense`
 - `useErrorBoundary`

+In addition to these props, react-admin hooks also have the following callbacks props:
+- `onError`
+- `onSettled`
+- `onSuccess`

 For instance, if you want to execute a callback when the query completes (whether it's successful or failed), you can use the `onSettled` option. this can be useful e.g. to log all calls to the dataProvider: